healthysustainablecities/global-indicators/readme.md

 1. Download and unzip the [latest software release](https://github.com/global-healthy-liveable-cities/global-indicators/releases) to a desired project directory on your computer
 2. Install and run [Docker Desktop](https://www.docker.com/) according to the guidelines for your operating system of choice
-3. Run the GHSCI software a command line interface (e.g.  [Terminal](https://aka.ms/terminal) on Windows, [Terminal](https://support.apple.com/en-au/guide/terminal/apd5265185d-f365-44cb-8b09-71a064a42125/mac) on MacOS, or [Bash](https://www.gnu.org/software/bash/) on Linux) at the project directory where you extracted the software:
+3. Run the GHSCI software by opening the folder using a command line interface (e.g.  [Terminal](https://aka.ms/terminal) on Windows, [Terminal](https://support.apple.com/en-au/guide/terminal/apd5265185d-f365-44cb-8b09-71a064a42125/mac) on MacOS, or [Bash](https://www.gnu.org/software/bash/) on Linux) at the project directory where you extracted the software:
-  - on Windows in cmd.exe enter '.\global-indicators.bat'
+  - on Windows open the folder in Terminal or cmd.exe and enter '.\global-indicators.bat'
   - on MacOS/Linux in bash, enter 'bash ./global-indicators.sh'
     - Linux users may need to prefix this with 'sudo' for elevated permissions when launching Docker containers (read more [here](https://docs.docker.com/engine/install/linux-postinstall))